anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If a registrar detects a request originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.

-In addition, the domain registrar may authenticate the user operating the registrar-agent to perform additional authorization of a pledge enrollment action.
+In addition, the domain registrar may authenticate the user operating the registrar-agent to perform additional authorization of a pledge bootstrapping action.
 Examples for such user level authentication are the application of HTTP authentication or the usage of authorization tokens or other.
 This is out of scope of this document.